AMWA-TV/is-11/docs/Behaviour - Client Side.md

 For example, if the User in any way informs the Controller that Receiver D has precedence over the consensus of Receivers A, B, C and `urn:x-nmos:cap:meta:preference` values of Receiver D state that Constraint Set 6 has higher preference than Constraints Sets 2, 3, 4, 5, then the Constraint Sets could be 2, 3, 4, 5, 6 where Constraint Set 6 has the highest preference.

-Constraint Sets of Receiver Capabilities with `urn:x-nmos:cap:meta:enabled` set to false MUST be ignored completely during this process.
+Constraint Sets of Receiver Capabilities with `urn:x-nmos:cap:meta:enabled` set to `false` MUST be ignored completely during this process.

 ### Using the Constraint Sets

 If changing the configuration of the Sender, the Controller MUST `PUT /constraints/active` to the Sender to replace the Active Constraints.
 In case of changing the configuration of an active Sender, deactivating the Sender MAY be necessary.
-The Sender indicates the Active Constraints cannot currently be updated with the `423` Locked response.
+The Sender indicates the Active Constraints cannot currently be updated with the `423` (Locked) response.

-If keeping the configuration of the Sender, the Controller MUST instead `GET /constraints/active` from the Sender and evaluate these Active Constraints against the Constraint Sets it has built.
+If keeping the configuration of the Sender, the Controller MUST `GET /constraints/active` from the Sender and evaluate these Active Constraints against the Constraint Sets it has built.
-Sometimes there could be streams compliant with the current Active Constraints that would not be compliant with the Constraint Sets it has built.
-In these scenarios, the Controller SHOULD inform the User that compatibility of the Sender's stream with the chosen Receivers cannot be assured without replacing the Active Constraints.
+If the current Active Constraints allow streams, that would not be compliant with the Constraint Sets it has built, the Controller SHOULD inform the User that compatibility of the Sender's stream with the chosen Receivers cannot be assured without replacing the Active Constraints.

 After this the Controller can make connections via [IS-05][].